 Access the Shire’s annual budget, including a summary and full budget.
-The previous budgets for the past four years are also provided.
+The previous budgets for the past six years are also provided.

 We budget for a broad range of services to benefit our diverse community.
-From maintenance of roads, paths and trails to provision of playgrounds, sporting grounds, libraries and recreational facilities, the 2022-23 budget is focused on ensuring we work towards the 2040 Community Vision of being sustainable, inclusive, connected to place and respecting Boodja.
+From maintenance of roads, paths and trails to provision of playgrounds, sporting grounds, libraries and recreational facilities, the 2023-24 budget prioritises renewal of infrastructure and improvements to customer experience.

 - Community buildings - $6.08

-Introduced in 2021-22, the Shire’s successful $1.135m grant program will be continued, with a number of different funding streams open to support community organisations, businesses and individuals.
-In addition to grants aimed at supporting community development, the local economy, environmental management, environmental stewardship, community halls, organisations and events, a new Community Sports and Recreation stream has been added for 2022-23.
+Introduced in 2021-22, the Shire’s successful $0.865 million grant program will be continued, with a number of different funding streams open to support community organisations, businesses and individuals.

 The Community Sport and Recreation grants program is aimed at supporting the physical and mental health of our younger community, by offering financial assistance to lower income households.
 This funding stream builds on the State-run KidSport program, but opens the door to participation in activities which aren’t registered under the KidSport program.

 An additional priority of Council for 2023-24 is the development of a Biodiversity Strategy focused on prioritising the retention of natural vegetation and protecting the Shire’s natural areas now and into the future.